Is Therapy Right For Me? Finding Mental Health Support

 Interpersonal relationships

 Therapy can also be helpful with many types of relationships, including those with family and romantic partners.
 Maybe you're struggling to talk to your partner about something happening in your life or having trouble expressing yourself in the relationship.
-Some people find themselves in abusive relationships* and don’t know what steps to take next.
-You may find that individual counseling provides an outlet for you to talk about your relationship, or you and your partner might pursue couples counseling together.
+Some people find themselves in abusive relationships and don’t know what steps to take next.
+You may find that individual therapy provides an outlet for you to talk about your relationship, or you and your partner might pursue couples therapy together.
 Either way, expect a therapy session to be a positive source of support for relationship troubles.

 Trauma and recovery